-Starting our ride in the Mercado District, we see Menlo Park, a historic area of land that has been continuously occupied by humans for over 4000 years!
+Let’s begin our ride in the Mercado District.
+Here, we see Menlo Park.
+Menlo Park is a historic area of land that has been continuously occupied by humans for over 4000 years!
 From there, the modern streetcar careens down Cushing Ave towards our next incredible neighborhood, Barrio Viejo!

-Barrio Viejo is another historic Tucson district with architecture that harkens back to the heady 1870’s when Tucson was experiencing rapid development.
-We continue our excursion past Cushing Ave into the Armory Park and Armory Park Del Sol neighborhoods.
+Barrio Viejo is another historic Tucson district.
+This district has architecture that harkens back to the heady 1870s when Tucson was experiencing rapid development.
+We continue our journey past Cushing Ave into the Armory Park and Armory Park Del Sol neighborhoods.

-Armory Park and Armory Park Del Sol were named due to the presence of an old armory that was established in the neighborhood shortly after Arizona became a state.
+Armory Park and Armory Park Del Sol were named due to the presence of an old armory.
+It was established in the neighborhood shortly after Arizona became a state.
 This is one of Tucson’s most iconic subdivisions and is featured in the National Register of Historic Places!

 Moving on, we find ourselves entering the Iron Horse, Pie Allen and El Presidio neighborhoods.
-Both historic neighborhoods in their own right, Iron Horse was named after the moniker given to trains during Western expansion.
-These trains, called “Iron Horses”, were operated by Southern Pacific, a company that required all of it’s employees to live within a certain distance from the railroad tracks.
+Iron Horse was named after the moniker given to trains during Western expansion.
+These trains, called “Iron Horses”, were operated by Southern Pacific.
+Southern Pacific required all of its employees to live within a certain distance from the railroad tracks.
 The employees ended up living in the area which we now know as Iron Horse.

-The history behind Pie Allen is equally as intriguing.
-A former mayor took to baking and selling dried apple pies after a failed stint as a gold miner.
-These pies became so popular that they eventually supplanted his identity and he became “Pie” Allen, a name that now welcomes visitors to the area.
+The history behind Pie Allen is equally as interesting.
+A former mayor took to baking and selling dried apple pies after a failing career as a gold miner.
+These pies became so popular that they eventually supplanted his identity and he became “Pie” Allen.
+The name now welcomes visitors to the area.

-El Presidio is perhaps the most important neighborhood in Tucson.
+The El Presidio is perhaps the most important neighborhood in Tucson.
 It is where it all started for the Old Pueblo.
-After Spanish settlers established Presidio San Augustin del Tucson on land, the area was inhabited by Tucson’s founding fathers and rich merchants.
+Spanish settlers established Presidio San Augustin del Tucson on land.
+Shortly after the area was inhabited by Tucson’s founding fathers and rich merchants.
 Some of Tucson’s most well-known architectural gems are located in this area.

-Back on the Tucson Light Rail, we find ourselves heading towards our final stops, the University of Arizona, the West University Neighborhood and Rincon Heights.
+Back on the Tucson Light Rail, we find ourselves heading towards our final stops.
 The University of Arizona (UA) speaks for itself.
-It is a world-class institution with industry-leading professors and faculty teaching Arizona’s best and brightest students.
+It is a world-class institution with industry-leading professors and faculty.
 It is also closely connected with the West University Neighborhood.

-West University was one of Tucson’s first suburbs, a relaxing respite from the hustle and bustle of urban life.
-Thanks to it’s proximity to UA, West University has become a cultural hub for music and art in Tucson.
-It is also the perfect spot for any students or faculty to live; walk out of your door and jump on the Tucson Modern Streetcar to be at your office or class within 5 minutes!
+West University was one of Tucson’s first suburbs.
+It’s a relaxing respite from the hustle and bustle of urban life.
+Thanks to its proximity to UA, West University has become a cultural hub for music and art in Tucson.
+It is also the perfect spot for any students or faculty to live.
+One could just walk out the door, jump on the Tucson Modern Streetcar, and be at their office or class within 5 minutes!

-Rincon Heights, located South of UA, is a remarkable neighborhood in it’s own right.
+Rincon Heights is located South of UA.
+It is a remarkable neighborhood in it’s own right.
 Billed as “the middle of everywhere”, Rincon Heights certainly follows through with the moniker as this central location is close to everything.
 With easy access to all of Tucson’s prominent spaces, you can’t choose a bad location in the Rincon Heights Neighborhood!